-We may not be able to commercialize any products, generate significant revenues, or attain profitability.
+Should we resume development of our product candidates, we may not be able to commercialize them, generate significant revenues, or attain profitability.

 To date, none of our product candidates have been approved for commercial sale in any country.
-The process to develop, obtain regulatory approval for and commercialize potential product candidates is long, complex and costly.
-Unless and until we receive approval from the FDA and/or other foreign regulatory authorities for our product candidates, we cannot sell our products and will not have product revenues.
-Even if we obtain regulatory approval for one or more of our product candidates, if we are unable to successfully commercialize our products, we may not be able to generate sufficient revenues to achieve or maintain profitability or to continue our business without raising significant additional capital, which may not be available.
+The process to develop, obtain regulatory approval for, and commercialize potential product candidates is long, complex and costly.
+Should we resume clinical development, unless and until we receive approval from the FDA and/or other foreign regulatory authorities for our product candidates, we cannot sell our products and will not have product revenues.
+Even if we should in the future resume development of our product candidates and obtain regulatory approval for one or more of our product candidates, if we are unable to successfully commercialize our products, we may not be able to generate sufficient revenues to achieve or maintain profitability or to continue our business without raising significant additional capital, which may not be available.
 Our failure to achieve or maintain profitability could negatively impact the trading price of our common stock.